bterwijn/invocation_tree/README.md

 ```
 144
 ```
+Note that the generators are lazy but the `sum()` function is not, and that is what is pulling the values through the pipeline one at the time.

 ## Itertools ##
 The pythonic (or idiomatic) way of programming in Python is not to use raw for-loops but to use iterables, generators and [itertools](https://docs.python.org/3/library/itertools.html) functions instead.
 See for a short introduction: